zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 <span class="menu-title" style="display: none">Unclear moments</span>

-### What?!
+### Why?!

 <img src="./assets/md/assets/confusion.gif"  width="400" />

-- Storage account
+- Requires storage account
-- Serialization <!-- .element: class="fragment" -->
+- Requires serialization <!-- .element: class="fragment" -->
-- Not supported async calls <!-- .element: class="fragment" -->
+- Doesn't allow async calls <!-- .element: class="fragment" -->

 Note:
 - Why does it requires storage account for orchestrator and activity functions? (next bullet)
 - Serialization is the simplest one - we can assume that it transfer object between functions that way (next bullet)
 - Why it complains about async calls that done without using context? (next bullet)

-- It used to have another issue - it didn't allow payload more than is 60K?
-- We need to learn how durable functions work under the hood.
-What makes them durable?
+We need to learn how durable functions work under the hood?

 ---
 <!-- .slide: data-transition="none" -->